Aider-AI/aider/docs/benchmarks.md

 The benchmark uses
 [133 practice exercises from the Exercism python repository](https://github.com/exercism/python/tree/main/exercises/practice).
+These
-These exercises were designed for people to learn python and practice their coding skills.
+exercises were designed to help individuals learn Python and hone their coding skills.

-Each exercise has:
+Each exercise includes:

-  - Some instructions for the exercise, in markdown files.
+  - Instructions for the exercise, provided in markdown files.
   - Stub code for the implementation in a python file, specifying the functions/classes that need to be implemented.
   - Unit tests in a seperate python file.